European Perioperative Intensive Care Curriculum

 Highlights of previous edition

-Despite the uncertain context, we delivered a second edition of the European Perioperative Intensive Care Curriculum Master Class, this time virtually!
+Despite the uncertain context, we delivered a second edition of the European Perioperative Intensive Care Curriculum Course, this time virtually!
 A total of 19 experts and 61 participants from 28 countries engaged in interactive activities and case-based discussions.

 Here are some of their comments on this innovative educational format: